mateuszniechwiej/Ms-1-LP/README.md

 ## Colour Contrast

-* By using [Google Developer Tools](https://developers.google.com/web/tools/chrome-devtools) colour contrast was tested:
+* By using [Chrome Developer Tools](https://developers.google.com/web/tools/chrome-devtools) colour contrast was tested:

 1. On the homepage of this project right click on the pc mouse